skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	4. Now you can run commands from within the Cloud9 IDE using the temporary credentials from AWS SSO.
 	4. Move on to **Task 1**.

-??? info "Click here if you are *using your own AWS account* (whether you are at an AWS event, a separate event or online on your own)"
+??? info "Click here if you are *using your own AWS account* (whether you are at an AWS event, a separate event or online)"

 	Log in to your account however you would normally.
 You should use an IAM user or role with admin rights.